8 Best Campgrounds in Penticton, BC

-Barefoot Beach Resort has its own private beach on Skaha Lake just steps away from the camping area and accessible by a pedestrian tunnel under Hwy 97.
+Barefoot Beach Resort has its own private beach on Skaha Lake just steps away from the camping area and is accessible by a pedestrian tunnel under Hwy 97.
 If you want to come here during the high season months of July and August, your RV needs to be less than 25 feet (including trailer hitch).
-There's a five-night minimum in July and August; a two-night minimum stay applies in May, June, and September.
+There's a five-night minimum in July and August; a two-night minimum stay applies in April, May, June, September, and October.

 The resort management prides itself on building and operating the resort with family in mind.
 As the website proclaims, it's family built, family operated, family value.
 Come here with your family — and that includes the dog.
 Pooches know they're welcome when their paws hit the ground in the off-leash area.

-Here, you can arrange to go stand up paddling, rent a bike, dine at the restaurant and patio, make a decision at the ice-cream parlor, and possibly gather round the beach fire pits.
+Here, you can arrange to go stand up paddling, rent a bike or golf cart, dine at the restaurant and patio, make a decision at the ice-cream parlor, and possibly gather round the beach fire pits.
 A coin-operated laundry keeps everyone looking good at this home away from home.